michalkonturek/MKUnits/README.md

 println(result)
 ```

-Please refer to the [Integrating Cocoapods with a Swift project][blog]
+For Cocoapods Integration with Swift please refer to the my blog post [Integrating Cocoapods with a Swift project][blog].

 [blog]:http://michal.codes/integrating-cocoapods-with-a-swift-project/